arthemus/golend-todo/README.md

 }
 ```

-To update a existing TODO:
+To update an existing TODO:

 ```json
 {
   "id": "",